Part 1 Legislative Background

 (a) a long-term DSP payment or

-(b) a short-term payment for 156 days or has an accumulation of at least 156 days of relevant DSP payments. ( * see list of relevant payments below)
+(b) a short-term payment for 156 days or has an accumulation of at least 156 days of relevant DSP payments. (* see list of Relevant Payments)

 See FIS guideline for child payments in FIS scheme

-Note 4: Payment of IQC will continue until the end of the academic year following the child's 22nd birthday where the customer is entitled to or is receiving a short-term payment for a period of not less than 156 days, or a combination of any of the relevant payments* (listed below) for a period of not less than 156 days, where not more than 26 weeks (52 weeks for JA) has elapsed between their current claim and their last relevant payment.
+Note 4: Payment of IQC will continue until the end of the academic year following the child's 22nd birthday where the customer is entitled to or is receiving a short-term payment for a period of not less than 156 days, or a combination of any of the relevant payments (* see list of Relevant Payments) for a period of not less than 156 days, where not more than 26 weeks (52 weeks for JA) has elapsed between their current claim and their last relevant payment.
 All previous periods spent on the relevant payments can be combined, provided that no more than 26 weeks (52 weeks for JA) has elapsed between any 2 successive claims.

 Note 5: Where a customer who in receipt of a short-term payment, does not satisfy the 156 days requirement, an IQC is payable in respect of a child who reaches 18 in an academic year up to the 30th June following the child's 18th birthday or until s/he completes the full-time day course, whichever is the earlier.